 There’s practically an endless list of reasons why a Royal Caribbean cruise makes a great vacation for all ages and types of travelers.
 You have your choice of incredible experiences to choose from—think: thrills like skydiving and surfing—as well as flavors from all over and amazing shows and live music.
-Plus, you can pick from more than 25 action-packed ships and 240-plus destinations.
+Plus, you can pick from a lineup of action-packed ships and 240-plus destinations.

 Here are the top travel tips for a Royal Caribbean cruise from the experts themselves: